pnordahl/monorail/README.md

 }
 ```

-As expected there are no changes.

-Create a file in the path of one of the targets specified in `Monorail.toml` above.
-From the root of the repo, execute `touch group1/foo/bar/baz.txt`.
+As expected there are no changes, and `monorail` is able to interrogate `git` and use the `Monorail.toml` config successfully.
+The meaning of the `file`, `target`, `link`, and `depend` fields will be explained as the tutorial progresses.

 ### Inspect showing a change

+To show what an actual change looks like in `monorail` output, create a new file in `target1`:

+	touch group1/target1/foo.txt

 View changes again: